BotanicalAmy/Vehicle-Research/README.md

 Note: I did not assess for LNE conditions in this notebook.
 In my R exercise, I found powering down the mileage values, taking the square root of the explanatory, had a significant improvement on linearity, normality and equal variance of the residuals.
 This transformation additionally improved my R^2 value.

-*For the non-statisticians*, taking the square root of mileage and then creating a predicitve model improved the accuracy.
+*For the non-statisticians*, taking the square root of mileage and then creating a predictive model improved the accuracy.

 ![XC60 vs Rav4](./image/XC60_Rav4_Pic.jpg)